 I think of this as part of my “transparent approach”; as a way to offer explanation or justification about how I do my job and view my profession.
 I opine freely in this space about media issues and journalistic processes and ethics.
 You might even get a sense of how I approach issues in the course of my job.
 I welcome that.
 So long as my sharing doesn’t compromise my journalistic integrity on issues I cover most often, I think you deserve to know about how I see the world.

 I’m committed to give every source a fair shake — but my first obligation is to the public.
-I hold frequent off-the-record conversations with sources — and for both my source’s sake and mine, I’m happy to do so.
-These are often helpful for me in tracking down more appropriate sources, in understanding why information is sensitive, in planning future coverage or in determining whether to grant anonymity to sources.
-That said, people reading, watching or listening to the stories I produce don’t benefit from off-the-record conversations.
-Given that, here are a few things to know:
+I hold frequent off-the-record conversations with sources.
+For both my source’s sake and mine, I’m usually happy to do so.

 These are guidelines to govern my behavior, not my sources’ behavior.
 I should be as clear as possible with sources about these guidelines.

-I’m bound by the ethics policies of WFIU, WTIU and Indiana Public Media News; and by the guidelines spelled out in the NPR Ethics Handbook.
+I’m bound by the ethics policies of my employer, KPLU Public Radio, and by the guidelines spelled out in the NPR Ethics Handbook.

 The principles by which we gather the news and write the news haven’t changed in a 1,000 years.
 No matter if your tablet is made of stone or glass, is it the words that matter.
 Are they right?
 Are they fair?
 Are they honest?
 Are they true? —Scott Pelley, CBS News